tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 These days, we're not driving around much to do our part to slow down the pandemic.
 We have our sights on moving at the end of summer, so this is no time to be taking unnecessary risks.

-Just because we don't take our usual cruise down the highway listening to Skrillex's Bangarang or System of a Down's Toxicity, doesn't mean we don't ask Alexa to play it at home.
+Just because we don't take our usual cruise down the highway listening to Skrillex's [Bangarang](https://www.youtube.com/watch?v=cR2XilcGYOo) or System of a Down's [Toxicity](https://www.youtube.com/watch?v=iywaBOMvYLI), doesn't mean we don't ask [Alexa](https://www.amazon.com/smart-home-devices/b/?ie=UTF8&node=9818047011&ref_=sv_devicesubnav_1) to play it at home.

 So what are we listening to these days?

+{% assign pwimg="dhn-wzly-denise" %}
+{% assign pwcaption="WZLY circa 1991" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+# College DJ

+These days, I'm going through some really old mixtapes I made in high school and college.
+Back then, I was a disc jockey on [WZLY 91.5](https://wzly.net/) and in order to save money, I would head down to the station and sequester one of the studios to record my own mixes from the station's library of CDs and vinyl records.
+It was such an advancement to my high school days of recording directly from LA radio stations like [KROQ 106.7](https://kroq.radio.com/).

+Alas, audio cassette tapes are worthless these days, except in my case, they happen to still capture some rare vinyl tracks and more importantly some of my old shows which were named: Audio Seizure, Next Exit, and In Your Ear.
+My roommate Tina and I had a 2-hour slot each semester where we played dance, techno and industrial music.
+This was the era of underground raves, imports from Manchester and the Italian club scene, and we largely got access to this new music through contacts at [WZBC 90.3](https://www.wzbc.org/) and Boston DJs spinning at Axis and Venus de Milo on [Landsdowne Street](http://archive.boston.com/thingstodo/gotoit/2007/09/boston_nightclu.html).

 # Melody vs Lyrics

+Back then, music was an integral part of my identity.
+And I grow nostalgic as I digitize the recordings from the past.
+I am also reminded of the age old question:

-When listening to a song, do you gravitate to the melody of it first or the lyrics?
+>When listening to a song, do you gravitate to the melody of it first or the lyrics?

 Andrew gravitates to the lyrics, while I gravitate to the melody.
 Such was the case as well when I first heard "Beautiful People" by Ed Sheeran.
 However when I learned of the lyrics, I was blown away.